uf-mil/mil/docs/software/index.rst

-Development
+Software
 =====================
-Various docs related to how to develop MIL software
+Various documentation related to practices followed by the MIL Software team.

 .. toctree::
    :maxdepth: 1